2600hz/kazoo/applications/crossbar/doc/phone_numbers.md

                     "locality": "{{CITY}}",
                     "region": "{{STATE}}"
                 },
-                "message": "Location is not geocoded",
+                "message": "Location is not geocoded"
-                "provider": "dash_e911"
             }
         }
     },